KobieKabo/Fireball_and_Bolide_API/README.md

 # **Fireball and Bolide Tracker**

 ## **Project Objective**
 Sift through an abundance of positional and velocity data on fireball and bolide reportings documented by NASA.
 Build a Flask application for querying and returning information from the NASA data set.The included Dockerfile containerizes fireball_api.py to make it portable.
-ADD SOMETHING ABOUT KUBERNETES
+The Fireball and Bolide Tracker application is hosted on the Kubernetes cluster and accessible to the outside world at a unique, public URL listed below.

+The front-end REST API has an abundance of endpoints to post, get, and delete data from Redis in addition to endpoints for submitting a job to plot data and retrieve the results.
+The back end workers use queue functionality to watch  for jobs being submitted by the user.
+Aditionally, the workers generate a plot and adds the image back to Redis such that the user can download it at will.

 **Data Collected From:**
 https://data.nasa.gov/api/views/mc52-syum/rows.xml?accessType=DOWNLOAD